jaballogian/android-jetpack-pro-submission/app/src/test/test_scenarios.md

 * Ensure that the recycler view shows movies list data
 * Scroll the recyler view into half of the list size/length item
 * Scroll the recyler view into the last item

-2. Load TV Shows list data into recyler view:
-* Ensure that the recyler view shows tv shows list data
-* Scroll the recyler view into half of the list size/length item
-* Scroll the recyler view into the last item